18parkky/NanoMnT/README.md

 ## Tutorial - Identifying MSI status of cancer cell lines using SG-NEx dataset
 Although ONT sequencing suffers heavily in STR regions, it can still be used to detect MSI status in cancer sequencing data, nonetheless.
-We provide a tutorial (~/tutorial/tutorial.ipynb) for detecting MSI status by inspecting STR allele size profile of cancer ONT data.
+We provide [tutorial notebook(s)](https://github.com/18parkky/NanoMnT/tree/main/tutorial) for detecting MSI status by inspecting STR allele size profile of cancer ONT data.

 ## Citation